aaltowebapps/MobileWebAppsExamples/README.md

 ### Ruby
-On Debian Linux (like Ubunutu) you can use the apt package manager to install Ruby.
+On Debian Linux (like Ubuntu) you can use the apt package manager to install Ruby.
 You need to install Ruby with development tools (-dev):

     sudo apt-get install ruby1.9.1-dev

-Note that this will install version 1.9.2 and not 1.9.1
+Note that this will install the latest version 1.9.2 and not 1.9.1

 ## on Windows
 ###Git